Students

 Apprenez-en davantage sur le programme Bâtir un avenir pour les jeunes, y compris les étapes de la demande, les conditions d’éligibilité, la procédure de candidature, les séances d’entretien et d’information, ainsi que la formation en matière de sécurité que vous recevrez.
 Vous entendrez également un ancien diplômé de BFY expliquer pourquoi elle a postulé au programme et poursuit sa future carrière dans la construction.

-Students – What’s in it for you?
+What’s in it for the student?

-• NSCC scholarship opportunities for alumni
+• Access NSCC scholarship opportunities

-• The chance to make lasting connections with local construction companies
+• Build lasting connections with local companies

 1. Eligibility